Level 5

 C5.2.3 First Steps

-Detailed instructions on the safe dismantling of the chronograph.
+This lesson details instructions on the safe dismantling of the chronograph movement.

 Continuing the detailed instructions on the safe dismantling of the chronograph.

-Continuing the detailed assembly and lubrication of the chronograph components.
+Concluding the detailed instructions on the safe dismantling of the chronograph components.

 C5.3.0 The Cam Based Chronograph